 Plasmas & Gas Discharges

-One of our favorite topics in the SST Lab is plasmas or gas discharges.
+One of our favorite topics in the SST Lab is plasmas and gas discharges.
 Plasma and plasma-related technologies have had a huge impact on society.
-They form the backbone of computer chip fabrication, are essential in critical fields of chemical analysis, are ubiquitous in consumer prducts (lighting and plasma T.V.s), and are growing into new fields such as environmental monitoring and biological remediation.
+They form the backbone of computer chip fabrication, are essential in critical fields of chemical analysis, are ubiquitous in consumer products (lighting and plasma T.V.s), and are growing into new fields such as environmental monitoring and biological remediation.
 In the SST Lab, we look at a number of topics in atmospheric-pressure plasmas, including new techniques to generate plasmas, the fundamentals of surface and emission phenomena, and how plasmas interact with liquids.
-Our approaches include developing theory, using particle simulations, and experimental measurements, and applications we are pursuing include electrohydrodynamics (or ionic winds), synthesis of nanomaterials, and direct electrical-to-thermal energy conversion.
+Our approaches include developing theory, using particle simulations, and experimental measurements.
+Applications we are pursuing include electrohydrodynamics (or ionic winds), synthesis of nanomaterials, and direct electrical-to-thermal energy conversion among others.

 Sprays and Microfluidics